thecooldaniel/vscode-stm32f407vg-boilerplate/README.md

-# VS Code STM32F407VG Discovery Development Environment
+# Visual Studio Code STM32F407VG Boilerplate

 ## Goal
 To provide a plug-and-play embedded environment and project boilerplate for low-friction startup and continued development using open-source tools on Linux.